 The Importance of Cleaning Your Mini-Split

-The mini-split system will also likely become less efficient if left uncleaned for a significant period of time.
+The system will also likely become less efficient if you neglect cleaning your mini-split filters for a significant period of time.
 As dirt, dust, and other contaminants accumulate, the system may have to work harder in order to operate properly.
 As a result, you’ll likely start to experience higher energy bills each month.

 How To Clean Your Mini-Split HVAC System

 A mini-split HVAC system consists of two primary components: an interior unit and an outdoor unit.
-You should clean both units periodically in order to avoid the negative repercussions we discussed above.
+When cleaning a mini-split, you should clean both units periodically in order to avoid the negative repercussions we discussed above.
 Generally, you should clean mini-split units once every four to six weeks for optimal results.
 However, you should consult your system’s owner’s manual for more specific details and instructions on how often the system requires cleaning.

-Before cleaning either unit, first shut off the system and disconnect it from its power supply.
+Before cleaning a mini-split, first shut off the system and disconnect it from its power supply.
 Doing so will protect your safety and help you avoid electrocution when you’re cleaning around the system’s electrical components.
 For optimal safety, we suggest unplugging the power cable from the outlet or main electrical panel completely.

 Upon removing the system’s power source, the next preparational step for cleaning your mini-split’s interior or exterior unit is to gather the necessary supplies.
-Fortunately, you don’t need a large amount of fancy or expensive cleaning equipment to effectively clean your mini-split.
+Fortunately, you don’t need a large amount of fancy or expensive equipment for effective mini-split cleaning.
 Typically, you’ll just need the following items:

 - A clean, damp cloth